How Forgiveness Therapy Can Benefit Mental Health And Well-Being

 Your therapist can work with you on increasing your ability to forgive others, known as interpersonal forgiveness.
 They may also help you find meaning in the traumatic experience and develop your life purpose apart from your traumatic history.

 Some individuals think that forgiveness means forgetting what happened.
 However, forgiveness therapy is not about minimizing your experience, but helping you understand it and potentially also develop empathy for the person who wounded you.
-According to the Empirical Guide for Resolving Anger and Restoring Hope, understanding the true definition of forgiveness is a vital component of this form of therapy.
+According to the Empirical Guide for Resolving Anger and Restoring Hope, understanding the true definition of forgiveness can be a vital component of this form of therapy.

 Moving forward after forgiveness

 With support from your forgiveness therapist and time, you may reach a point where the problematic event you experienced lives in your past instead of your present.
-You may gain compassion for yourself and feel able to forgive those who wronged you in the past.
+You may gain compassion for yourself and feel able to forgive those who may have wronged you in the past.

 Depending on the severity of your experience, your healing may not result in complete forgiveness.
 However, you might experience reduced anxiety, stress, or fewer thoughts of trauma.